One of the design principles of

-It is even more complicated since we support different style of interaction for microservices and we have to create several frameworks as different customers are using a different framework.
+It is even more complicated since we support different style of interaction for microservices, and we have to create several frameworks as different customers are using different frameworks.

-It has a significant negative impact on package management, testing and release process as there are a lot more moving pieces.
+It has a significant negative impact on package management, testing and release process as there are many more moving pieces.
 Every time we have a release of frameworks, there are at least two days in testing to make sure that everything works together.

-We have been looking at DevOps tools on the open source world to streamline our process, but all of the tools are not designed for us.
+We have been looking at DevOps tools on the open-source world to streamline our process, but all of them are not designed for us.
 They are focusing on a single repository monolithic app only as most of them build a single project by putting a config file in the repository.
-Before we decide to build our own light-bot, we have spent countless hours on Jenkins and try to make it work for our repositories and one customer who has dozens of microservices finally gave up.
-Here is a list of Jenkins issues and I think other DevOps tools have these issues in common.
+Before we decide to build our own light-bot, we have spent countless hours on Jenkins and try to make it work for our repositories, and one customer who has dozens of microservices finally gave up.
+Here is a list of Jenkins issues, and I think other DevOps tools have these issues in common.